 As part of our series on sustainability, Solstice invited our resident science expert, Dr. David Baldwin, to discuss a viable scientific approach to studying cannabis, and why so little research has been done to date.

 The word “science” means different things to different people, and to be sure, there are many different facets to studying the science of cannabis.
+While the people who want to buy and consume cannabis can just go to an online dispensary canada, there has been a lot of research and science put towards the products they’re consuming.
 There is strain diversity, which is based on the genetics of combining different traits from different species, including what cannot be seen with the naked eye or under a microscope.
 There is biochemical diversity, which is based on metabolic pathways (also defined by gene combinations).
 There are different methods for growing marijuana (indoor vs. outdoor, organic vs. non-organic, etc.).
 There are different methods for controlling pests.
 And the final product is effected by all of these variables, as all living things are with environmental change.

 So what does it mean to be scientific about studying any subject with numerous variables, such as cannabis?